|Subscribe | What is RSS|

 “Teenagers emerge from the Summer Field Research Course knowing how to think like scientists,” said Becky Zentmyer, course director.
 “The course is student-centered, inquiry-based learning at its most adventurous.
 Students learn field research skills that can transfer to high school, college and beyond.”

-In Yosemite, students may choose from 3 sessions in the summer of 2014: June 29 through July 12, July 13 through July 26, or July 27 through August 9.
+In Yosemite, students may choose from 2 sessions: June 28 through July 11 or July 26 through August 8.
 NatureBridge offers need-based financial aid to qualified participants.

-To learn more about NatureBridge’s Summer Field Research courses in both Olympic and Yosemite National Parks, visit naturebridge.org/summerfieldresearch.
+To learn more about NatureBridge’s Summer Field Research courses, visit naturebridge.org/summerfieldresearch.

-Founded in 1971, NatureBridge provides environmental field science education for students in the world’s best classrooms—our national parks.
+Founded in 1971, NatureBridge provides environmental science education for students in the world’s best classrooms—our national parks.
 Through residential education programs, NatureBridge connects students to the wonder and science of nature and inspires the stewards of tomorrow.
-As the largest residential education partner of then National Park Service, the organization serves more than 30,000 students each year and offers programs in six national parks: Yosemite National Park, Golden Gate National Recreation Area, Olympic National Park, Santa Monica Mountains National Recreation Area, Channel Islands National Park, and Prince William Forest Park.
+As the largest residential education partner of the National Park Service, the organization serves more than 30,000 students each year and offers programs in six national parks: Yosemite National Park, Golden Gate National Recreation Area, Olympic National Park, Santa Monica Mountains National Recreation Area, Channel Islands National Park, and Prince William Forest Park.
 NatureBridge also offers professional development opportunities for teachers and family and youth programs.
-NatureBridge is a 501(c)(3) nonprofit organization and has a diverse group of partners, including Clif Bar, Google, Klean Kanteen, National Geographic Education Foundation, National Parks Conservation Association, Oracle and REI.
+NatureBridge is a 501(c)(3) nonprofit organization and has a diverse group of partners, including Google, Klean Kanteen, National Geographic Society—Education Department, National Parks Conservation Association, Oracle and REI.
 For more information, visit www.naturebridge.org.